1000s of hotels

 Corfu has long been a popular holiday destination and it’s easy to see why.
 It has a mild Mediterranean climate and sits in the crystal waters of the Ionian Sea, making it a great destination for beach holidays.
-It’s no surprise that families love Corfu holidays: there are excellent beaches, water sports and a lively nightlife scene with many tavernas and restaurants serving delicious food.
+Corfu is great choice for anyone with excellent beaches, water sports and a lively nightlife scene with many tavernas and restaurants serving delicious food.

 During July and August, the average maximum temperature is around 31°C, with May and September averaging a warm but pleasant 23°C.

-Corfu Island International Airport – just a few kilometres south of Corfu Town on the east coast, the airport is within easy reach of the north eastern holiday resorts, with transfers taking around an hour.
+Corfu Island International Airport (CFU) – just a few kilometres south of Corfu Town on the east coast.

 Corfu has a fantastic choice of places to stay and you can often find excellent deals from us at Airtours to help make the most of your budget.
 You can choose from All Inclusive packages at top resort hotels by the sea, or take an apartment and look after yourself with a Self Catering stay.

 You can be as busy or as relaxed as you like on your Corfu holidays.
 If you love to shop then there many opportunities to browse and buy locally-made products, but if you'd rather simply soak up the sun then it's your choice.
 Try visiting some of the historic parts of the island.
 There are some fascinating discoveries to be made.